DennyMarx/modern-cpp-samples/ThreadsFuturePromise/README.md

 # Content
 The sample shows...
-- how futures and promises can be used to communicate across thread boundaries
+* how futures and promises can be used to communicate across thread boundaries
-- a simpple std::thread usage
+* a simple std::thread usage

+# How to build
+* use the ./build_prj.sh on Linux